 Non-exempt employees qualify for overtime compensation for any work-week in which more than 40 hours of work is performed.
-In accordance with the Fair Labor Standards Act, hours at multiple diocesan jobs and/or diocesan sites are aggregated for purposes of overtime calculation.
 Overtime compensation is calculated at one and one-half times the non-exempt employee's regular rate of pay and is applied to the hours worked in excess of 40.
 The definition of "hours worked" for overtime purposes does not include sick, vacation, holiday, or other non-work hours.

 Example: A non-exempt employee submits a time and attendance document as follows:

 Saturday 8 work hours

 Monday 8 holiday hours

 Tuesday 8 work hours

 Wednesday 8 work hours

 Thursday 8 work hours

 Friday 8 work hours